⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs AIG

-A leading provider of property and casualty insurance for auto, home, and business in North America.
+A leading provider of commercial and personal property and casualty insurance products and services, primarily in the U.S.

 📊 Valuation & Analysis